friefa/Plade/README.md

 Example page for PHP-side plugin system (here called modules).

 Features:
-- Einfach programmierbare und konfigurierbare PHP-Module
+- Easily programmable and configurable PHP modules
-- Einfaches erstellen von Abhängigkeiten (JS und CSS)
+- Easy creation of dependencies (JS and CSS)
-- Automatisches Laden von Modulen und das auflösen deren Abhängigkeiten untereinander
+- Automatic loading of modules and resolving their interdependencies